Vermintide-Mod-Framework/Vermintide-Mod-Builder/README.md

 	npm run compile

 The compiler will say that some file needs to be distributed with the executable, but that is only relevant for non-win platforms and I'm pretty sure this script doesn't work under anything but Windows anyway.
+Along with the executable, a zip archive will be created with template and mods folders included.